Nikillanr/NFILES/README.md

 Use a Local Server:

 Use a simple HTTP server to serve your frontend files.
-For example, with Python: python -m http.server 8000
+For example, with Python:</br>
+python -m http.server 8000
 Then open http://localhost:8000/frontend/index.html in your browser.